 - Severe pain or shock

-- Unpleasant smells or pictures
+- Unpleasant smells, pictures or experiences

 - Disturbances in the inner ear in conditions such as altitude sickness, Meniere's disease, motion sickness and labyrinthitis.
-Sometimes middle-ear infection in children can cause vomiting, but then it is caused by an irritated nerve that runs through the middle ear
+Sometimes middle-ear infection in children can cause vomiting, but then it is caused by an irritated nerve that runs through the middle ear.

 - Diseases of the internal organs (viscera):